KineticNexus/Prime-Number-Fourier-Analisis/README.md

+## Use

+While running these scripts, I found interesting patterns on prime numbers that is not appearing when analyzing an artificial random distribution.
+Likley to the buckets that the // bucketing bring when mapping to 2d (x, y = num % size, (num // size) % size), but still, they seem to have a special pattern.

 # Prime Number Fourier Analysis ("f3.py") file

 This Python project generates visualizations of prime number distributions using different 2D mapping methods and Fourier analysis.
 It creates a series of frames that can be combined into videos to show how the Fourier transform of prime number distributions changes with increasing grid sizes.